Owen Classrooms Usage

 During this time, Vanderbilt is limiting access to the campus to students, faculty, staff, and approved contractors only.

-Based on CDC employer guidance, elevator usage should be limited to one person at a time.
+Based on CDC employer guidance, elevator usage should be limited to 2 people at a time.
 Using stairs whenever possible will assist vertical circulation, given that elevator capacities may be challenged.
 If you are using the elevator, wear your face mask/covering, and wash your hands or use hand sanitizer with 60% alcohol upon departing the elevator.
 Custodial crews will be wiping down elevator buttons frequently during the day.